Floristq/MindAtlas_Course_Report_Backend/README.md

 To get this running, you need to:

-1. Prepare a MYSQL database using the scripts provided;
+1. Prepare a MYSQL database using the scripts provided(please remember to change database credentials so that the program can login into your local database);

 2. Install node modules both for 'frontend' and 'backend' folder: